 After getting through some personal details by way of introduction, Flodin explained that yes, his company owns game developers like Daybreak and Piranha Games, but the actual creation of the games is left up to the individual studios, helping to get them the resources they need to succeed.

 And the studio people have "the most questions about" is Daybreak.
 Flodin had a lot to say about H1Z1, which has been all but ignored since EG7 took over in December.
 There's a reason for that, because "there is no team working on the game."

 As such, the EG7 team itself has spent the last few months evaluating the code base and they now have "running builds of Just Survive" but admits that "you're not going to see updates" over the next few months.
-Right now, he's looking to gather feedback from the community on exactly what they want while finding a team — possilbly at another developer, by the sound of it — that could implement those changes in the battle royale version of the game, and maybe resurrect the survival version of the game (again).
+Right now, he's looking to gather feedback from the community on exactly what they want while finding a team -- possilbly at another developer, by the sound of it -- that could implement those changes in the battle royale version of the game, and maybe resurrect the survival version of the game (again).